MadhushreePrabhakar/Analytics/README.md

 •	Proportion of different attack vectors used in 2018 to carry out a cyber-attack (Source: Hackmageddon)

-•	2010 - 2018 cyber crime trends

 •	Top 20 countries in the world that frequently encounter cyber attacks

-•	Top 10 companies that have undergone huge revenue losses because of cyber attacks between 2010 - 2019
+•	Major data breaches in companies from 2011 - 2018 and the number of records stolen due to the breach